 A study on cancer in mummies at Manchester's KNH center for Biomedical Egyptology has found only one case of cancer in hundreds of mummies.
 Professor Rosalie David at the faculty of life sciences says that cancer in ancient mummies is very rare.

 Very interesting as Dr. Zahi Hawass in his search for the mummy of Hatshepsut found that his candidate for the female king has a tumor in her pelvic region.
 Though a tumor is not necessarily cancer it would be interesting to know if it was cancerous?

-The implication is that cancer is the result of man made activities, such as pollution?
-Today cancer in the industrialized world is one of leading causes of death.
+The implication is that cancer is the result of man-made activities, such as pollution?
+Today cancer in the industrialized world is one of the leading causes of death.